zephyrproject-rtos/zephyr/doc/reference/power_management/index.rst

 Sleep State and Deep Sleep State, based on whether the CPU loses execution context during the power state transition.

-The list of available power states is defined by :code:`enum power_states`.
+The list of available power states is defined by :code:`enum pm_state`.
 In general power states with higher indexes will offer greater power savings and have higher wake latencies.